whytegod/whytegod/OFN_STATUS.md

-# OFN Status & Alignment
+# Open Financial Network (OFN) Status

 ## Current Status
-Whytegod is not yet deployed as a live module within the OFN network.

-Whytegod currently operates as an OFN-aligned execution protocol specification.

-## Alignment Summary
-Whytegod aligns with OFN at the architectural level through:

-- Intent-first execution model
-- Solver-based optimization flow
-- Role-separated execution (Requester, Solver, Matcher, Validator, Executor)
-- Schema-defined intents and validation

-These components match OFN’s modular execution philosophy.

-## Integration Readiness
-Whytegod is prepared for OFN integration pending:

-1. Runtime adapter implementation
-2. Solver registration compatibility
-3. Validator interface binding
-4. Execution settlement hooks

-## Public Claim Policy
-Whytegod may accurately be described as:

-✔ “OFN-aligned”
-✔ “Designed for OFN compatibility”
-✔ “Built with OFN execution principles”

-Whytegod should not be described as:

-✖ “Live on OFN”
-✖ “Deployed on OFN”
-✖ “An official OFN module”

-until formal integration is completed.
+Whytegod is **not an official component** of the Open Financial Network (OFN).

+It is an **independent protocol specification** designed to be compatible with OFN principles and architecture.

+No endorsement, certification, or formal approval is claimed.

+---

+## Nature of Alignment

+Whytegod aligns with OFN at the **design and philosophy level**, including:

+- Intent-based interaction
+- Non-custodial execution
+- Open interfaces
+- Interoperability-first design
+- Separation of intent, execution, and settlement

+Alignment is **conceptual and architectural**, not contractual.

+---

+## What This Repository Does NOT Claim

+This repository does NOT claim:

+- OFN governance approval
+- OFN operational dependency
+- OFN-backed execution guarantees
+- Preferential access to OFN infrastructure
+- Representation of OFN roadmap or priorities

+---

+## Review Readiness

+Whytegod is prepared for:

+- Informal architectural review
+- Builder discussion
+- Design feedback
+- Alignment evaluation

+It is **not requesting** approval, listing, or integration at this stage.

+---

+## Change Policy

+Any future change to OFN status will be:

+- Explicitly documented
+- Versioned
+- Non-retroactive
+- Transparent

+---

+## Summary

+Whytegod is:
+- Independent
+- OFN-aligned by design
+- Honest about its status
+- Conservative in claims

+This file exists to prevent misinterpretation.